 “You get to talk to lots of people…99% of them are awesome, but then there’s that 1%…”

 “French and religious studies.
 Real clear path to conservation.”

 After finishing lunch, Chloe runs over to the fire pit.
 She makes a disgusted face as she contemplates the pile of cigarette butts in the ashes.
 “People suck,” she mutters.

-I can't help but think the same thing when I pull half-decomposed toilet paper out of a hollowed tree trunk while helping her clean up after lunch.
+I can’t help but think the same thing when I find half-decomposed toilet paper in a hollowed tree trunk after lunch.

 We all sit on logs around the fire pit for dinner during a brief respite in the rain.